-a.
-Must be an active member of the U.S. Army, ARNG, or USAR.
+- a.
+Must be an active member of the U.S. Army, ARNG, or USAR. - b.

-b.
 Must possess a CMF 11 or CMF 18 MOS as their primary MOS.
 Personnel Enlisted personnel holding the 18D MOS are not eligible to test for the EIB.
-Secondary and additional Military Occupational Skills will not be considered in meeting this requirement.
+Secondary and additional Military Occupational Skills will not be considered in meeting this requirement. - c.

-c.
 Officers must be branch qualified as Infantry or Special Forces.
-Officers who are branch detailed to the Infantry may test for the EIB if they have completed the Infantry Officer Basic Course and are still assigned to the Infantry from the donor branch in accordance with AR 614-100.

-d.
-Must not possess a Suspension of Favorable Personnel Action (FLAG) or bar to continued service (BAR).
+Officers who are branch detailed to the Infantry may test for the EIB if they have completed the Infantry Officer Basic Course and are still assigned to the Infantry from the donor branch in accordance with AR 614-100. - d.
+Must not possess a Suspension of Favorable Personnel Action (FLAG) or bar to continued service (BAR). - e.

-e.
 Must have qualified expert with the M4 Carbine or M16 Rifle on a 300-meter Automated Record Fire (ARF) range within six months of testing for the EIB in accordance with TC 3-22.9.
 ARNG and USAR personnel must have qualified expert within one year of testing for the EIB.
-This prerequisite cannot be used to offset any testing requirements which occur within the EIB process.

-f.
-Must have received the recommendation of their current Commander to participate in testing and have a reasonable expectation of passing all events.

-g.
-Personnel who have received a permanent medical profile may test for the EIB if their profile will not prevent them from taking part in any of the required events.
+This prerequisite cannot be used to offset any testing requirements which occur within the EIB process. - f.
+Soldiers must complete an Army Combat Fitness Test (ACFT) within the last 120 days and score a minimum of 80% in each event by age and gender, to be eligible to compete for the Expert Infantryman Badge. - g.
+Must have received the recommendation of their current Commander to participate in testing and have a reasonable expectation of passing all events. - h.
+Personnel who have received a permanent medical profile may test for the EIB if their profile will not prevent them from taking part in any of the required events. - i.

-h.
 Foreign Soldiers who participate in the EIB process must meet all established criteria within this manual to be considered an eligible Candidate, to include holding an equivalent Infantry primary MOS.
-Foreign force will not be utilized as Graders or officials for the EIB process.
+Foreign personnel will not be utilized as Graders or officials for the EIB process.
 Foreign leadership should be present at every station to facilitate command and control of their troops as well as serve as translators.
-Foreign personnel who successfully complete the EIB test to standard may be awarded the EIB Certificate and the EIB in accordance with their prescribed uniform and award regulations.

-- Foreign Soldiers are held to the same standards, with the following exemptions: - 1.
+Foreign personnel who successfully complete the EIB test to standard may be awarded the EIB Certificate and the EIB in accordance with their prescribed uniform and award regulations. - j.
+Foreign Soldiers are held to the same standards, with the following exemptions: - 1.
 Must be qualified expert/equivalent within six months using their country's process and weapons. - 2.
 They may qualify using the U.S. process and weapons. - 3.
-They may qualify using the U.S. process but their country's weapons.
+They may gualify using the U.S. process but their country's weapons.